21prompts/act/PROMPTS.md

 We will ensure that refreshing cached PWA assets is possible from the sidebar via a "refresh" button.

 Refer to tasks.md for what goes into each file.

+## Prompt 3

+Mark the tasks completed so far in tasks.md and then implement the remaining methods in "server.go"

+### Prompt 3.1

+server.go:118 declared and not used: path compiler UnusedVar